 Does my European roaming plan work in Liechtenstein?

-No. Liechtenstein is not in the European Union, so EU roaming does not apply and your operator may charge you extra-community roaming fees, just like in Switzerland.
-A local eSIM with prepaid data avoids that unexpected charge.
+No. Liechtenstein is not in the European Union, so EU roaming does not apply, and your operator may charge you extra-community roaming fees, just like in Switzerland.
+A local eSIM with prepaid data avoids this unexpected charge.

 Does the Swiss eSIM also work in Liechtenstein?

-It usually works because the networks are integrated, but it is advisable to check the plan's coverage before buying.
-If your route combines both, choose a plan that expressly includes both territories or a regional European eSIM to be safe.
+It usually works because the networks are integrated, but it's advisable to check the plan's coverage before purchasing.
+If your route combines both, choose a plan that explicitly includes both territories or a regional European eSIM to be on the safe side.

 Is there good coverage in Vaduz?

 Yes, very good.
-Vaduz and the main population centers in the valley have quality 4G and 5G, thanks to infrastructure shared with Switzerland.
-Only in high mountain areas or closed gorges can the signal drop temporarily, as in any alpine destination.
+Vaduz and the main centers of the valley have quality 4G and 5G, thanks to infrastructure shared with Switzerland.
+Only in high mountain areas or closed gorges can the signal drop occasionally, as in any Alpine destination.

 How much does an eSIM for Liechtenstein cost?